History of Paris: 16th century

 Francis I died in 1547, and his son, Henry II, continued to decorate Paris in the French Renaissance style: the finest Renaissance fountain in the city, the Fontaine des Innocents, was built to celebrate Henry's official entrance into Paris in 1549.
-Henry II also added a new wing to the Louvre, the Pavillon du Roi, to the south along the Seine.
-The bedroom of the king was on the first floor of this new wing.
-He also built a magnificent hall for festivities and ceremonies, the Salle des Cariatides, in the Lescot Wing.

-Henry II died 10 July 1559 from wounds suffered while jousting at his residence at the Hôtel des Tournelles.
-His widow, Catherine de' Medici, had the old residence demolished in 1563, and between 1564 and 1572 constructed a new royal residence, the Tuileries Palace perpendicular to the Seine, just outside the Charles V wall of the city.
-To the west of the palace, she created a large Italian-style garden, the Jardin des Tuileries.
+Henry II also added a new wing to the Louvre, the Pavillon du Roi, and a magnificent hall for festivities and ceremonies, the Salle des Cariatides.
+Henry II died 10 July 1559.
+His widow, Catherine de' Medici, had the old residence demolished in 1563, and between 1564 and 1572 constructed a new royal residence, the Tuileries Palace, and a large Italian-style garden, the Jardin des Tuileries.

 An ominous gulf was growing within Paris between the followers of the established Catholic church and those of Protestant Calvinism and Renaissance humanism.
-The Sorbonne and University of Paris, the major fortresses of Catholic orthodoxy, forcefully attacked the Protestant and humanist doctrines, and the scholar Étienne Dolet was burned at the stake, along with his books, on the Place Maubert in 1532 on the orders of the theology faculty of the Sorbonne; but the new doctrines continued to grow in popularity, particularly among the French upper classes.
-Beginning in 1562, repression and massacres of Protestants in Paris alternated with periods of tolerance and calm, during what became known as the French Wars of Religion (1562–1598).
+The Sorbonne and University of Paris forcefully attacked the Protestant and humanist doctrines, and the scholar Étienne Dolet was burned at the stake in 1532 on the orders of the theology faculty of the Sorbonne.
+But the new doctrines continued to grow in popularity, particularly among the French upper classes.
+Beginning in 1562, repression and massacres of Protestants in Paris alternated with periods of tolerance, during what became known as the French Wars of Religion (1562–1598).
 Paris was a stronghold of the Catholic League.

-On the night of 23–24 August 1572, while many prominent Protestants from all over France were in Paris on the occasion of the marriage of Henry of Navarre—the future King Henry IV—to Margaret of Valois, sister of Charles IX, the royal council decided to assassinate the leaders of the Protestants.
+On the night of 23–24 August 1572, while many prominent Protestants from all over France were in Paris on the occasion of the marriage of Henry of Navarre—the future King Henry IV—to Margaret of Valois, the royal council decided to assassinate the leaders of the Protestants.
 The targeted killings quickly turned into a general slaughter of Protestants by Catholic mobs, known as St. Bartholomew's Day massacre, and it continued through August and September, spreading from Paris to the rest of the country.
 About three thousand Protestants were massacred in Paris and five to ten thousand elsewhere in France.